tomasbasham/tomasbasham.github.io/_posts/2016-10-26-starting-out-in-cryengine-v.md

 **Update**: Prior to version 5.2 `project.cfg` is the loaded last.
 This file seemed superflous to me as `game.cfg` would do the job.
 It would appear it has been removed.

+**Upadte**: Having updated to version 5.3 it appears that `system.cfg` has been removed so I was unable to continue using this file to host my audio middleware configurations.
+Instead I have moved it over to `game.cfg`.
+This has made a little more sense to me considering how the new plugin system is supposed to help separate engine logic from specific game code.
+Putting my configurations variables here keeps all my game specific values in one place.

 #### Available Configuration Variables

 The various configuration variables and console commands are documented on the CryEngine website and prefixed with the initials of it parent subcomponent of the engine.
 For example the `s_` prefix is for the sound engine subcomponent.
 A full list of the available configuration variables can be found [here](http://docs.cryengine.com/display/CRYAUTOGEN/Home).